pragdave/jeeves/README.md

 interface that is accessed by sending messages.
 This harks straight back to the early days of Smalltalk.

-Diet.Service draws on that idea as a notation.
+Service draws on that idea.
+When you include it in a module, that module's public functions become the interface to the service.
+You write the functions, and Service rewrites them into a GenServer.

 Here's a simple service that implements a key-value store.

 ~~~ elixir
 defmodule KVStore do